simplcommerce/SimplCommerce/README.md

     }
  ```
 #### For Entity Framework Core
-Every domain entities need to inherit from Entity, then on the "OnModelCreating" method, we find them and register them to DbContext:
+Every domain entity needs to inherit from Entity, then on the "OnModelCreating" method, we find them and register them to the DbContext:
 ```cs
     private static void RegisterEntities(ModelBuilder modelBuilder, IEnumerable<Type> typeToRegisters) {